edgelevel/gitops-k8s/README.md

 ## Argo CD

+> Argo CD is a declarative, GitOps continuous delivery tool for Kubernetes

 This guide will explain how to setup the whole infrastructure on DigitalOcean using GitOps and Argo CD.
 Note that it's not tightly coupled to any specific vendor and you should be able to easily port it on [EKS](https://aws.amazon.com/eks) or [GKE](https://cloud.google.com/kubernetes-engine) for example.

 Most of the steps have been kept manual on purpose, but they should be automated in a production enviroment.